crate/cloud-reference/docs/subscription-plans.rst

 card subscription, which allows maximum flexibility regarding deployment and scaling up/down:

-- User is billed based on their consumption
+- Usage is billed based on consumption
 - Blling is done in $0.001 increments for the compute + storage usage

 For details visit :ref:`Azure